tBaxter/activity-monitor/README.md

 You do not have to define all your content types.
 If you do not, activity monitor will safely fall back on a default output.

-**NOTE**: Loading these custom templates is not trivial.
-They should be used sparingly, and if you have a lot of them, you should at least cache the results.
+**NOTE**: Loading these custom templates can lead to more database queries than you'd like.
+Custom templates should be used sparingly, and if you have a lot of them, you should at least cache the results.